+If a team has:

-If a team has a breakout in three heats, the breakout team forfeits all subsequent heats and the right to place at the race meeting.
+- a breakout in two heats; or - a major breakout in any heat, the breakout team forfeits all subsequent heats and the right to place at the race meeting.

 Note: This means that a breakout team racing in round robin format cannot participate in run offs to decide placings.